alemar11/ios-watchos-tvos-macos-resources/README.md

 * [issue-5-textkit](https://github.com/objcio/issue-5-textkit) - A little demo application showing off some features of the new TextKit classes in iOS 7.
 * [LTTextView](https://github.com/EugeneZZI/LTTextView)
 * [NSTextView-LineNumberView](https://github.com/yichizhang/NSTextView-LineNumberView) - Add line numbers to an instance of NSTextView.
 The line number view is implemented as a subclass of NSRulerView. `macOS`
+* [NSStringMask](https://github.com/fjcaetano/NSStringMask) - NSStringMask allows you to apply masks or formats to NSStrings using NSRegularExpression to input your format.
 * [RDRGrowingTextView](https://github.com/datwelk/RDRGrowingTextView) - Auto Layout backed growing UITextView.
 * [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features.
 * [SWCrawlView](https://github.com/MattFoley/SWCrawlView) - Open source repo for interactive Star Wars Crawl View, as close to theatrically accurate as possible.